lasp/adamant_example/src/assembly/linux/main/README.md

 $ ../openc3.sh cli rake build VERSION=1.0.0
 ```

-Select `Click to select plugin .gem file to install` and navigate to the compiled plugin gem file at `cosmos-project/openc3-cosmos-linux-example/openc3-cosmos-linux-example-1.0.0.gem` to install our generated plugin.
+In the COSMOS Admin Console, select `Click to select plugin .gem file to install` and navigate to the compiled plugin gem file at `cosmos-project/openc3-cosmos-linux-example/openc3-cosmos-linux-example-1.0.0.gem` to install our generated plugin.
 The plugin is templated to allow changing of parameters such as ports, but the default values are already set to correspond with this project.

 The plugin will be installed.
 Return to the Adamant virtual environment and start the Linux assembly by running: